-- 1 This report is to provide Members with a review of the financial performance of the Authority for 2012-13. - 2 The Audit Committee has been tasked with ensuring effective scrutiny of finance reports and based on their findings make recommendations to the Fire and Rescue Authority.
+- 1 This report is to provide Members with a review of the financial performance of the Authority for 2012-13. - 2 The report was presented to the Audit Committee on 3 June 2013 as it has been tasked with ensuring effective scrutiny of finance reports and based on findings make recommendations to the Fire and Rescue Authority.
+Members of the Audit Committee had no major observations or could find any major risks in the report and would recommend it be approved by the Authority.